-The easiest solution is to sign up for Digit, which is a free service that periodically squirrels away small, unnoticeable amounts of money in separate bank account.
-I signed up last year and actually have saved $4545 in my Digit account.
-I’ve been so excited by Digit that I wrote a first review and a second review.
-Digit is also critical to my favorite money hack.
+The easiest solution is to Dobot, which is a free service that periodically squirrels away small, unnoticeable amounts of money in separate bank account.
+I have saved $1100 in my Digit account.
+You can read my Dobot review here.

 There’s much, much more going on in the The Atlantic article.
 I’ll be referencing The Atlantic article all week (maybe even two weeks) as it covers.

 Tentatively, I plan to write about the author’s obstacles to secure his financial future.
 I also hope to cover the story of a local (to me) high school student who may change the future for my state.